top of page

 Results

-Since its inception in 2017, the Fountain Fund has extended more than 562 low-interest microloans, totaling more than $2.4 million, to 453 formerly incarcerated people.
-Today, 73% of Fountain Fund loans are in good standing and $1.2 million in loan capital has been recycled.
-70% of Client Partners have established or improved their credit scores , and 98% of Client Partners reported an improved understanding of credit.
+As of December 31, 2025, the Fountain Fund has extended more than 1,075 low-interest microloans, totaling nearly $5.5 million, to 907 formerly incarcerated people.
+Approximately 75% of Fountain Fund loans are in good standing, and $2.5 million in loan capital has been recycled.
+90% of Client Partners report an improved understanding of credit.

-99% of Client Partners achieved better financial stability and reported having hope for the future.
-97% reported that they are better able to support their families.
-Of survey respondents, 94% were not reincarcerated and 99% reported that their experience with the Fountain Fund improved their life.
+95% of Client Partners achieved better financial stability and 97% reported having hope for the future.
+96% reported that they are better able to support their families.
+97% reported that they built trust and felt supported by our staff, and 91% reported an improved understanding of credit.

 Growth